-- 8.46 The effectiveness of greenspace depends on it being suitable as well as accessible.
-Natural England has published guidance for the design of Suitable Areas of Natural Greenspace (SANG)42, which recognises the need to provide a space that is likely to attract visitors and not deter them.
-The guidance includes the following standards: - Parking should be provided for visitors within 400m of the recreational area.
-There should be a clear link between the parking area and the SANG, with a safe access route provided between the two locations. - Landscaping within the SANG should allow easy access into the recreational area, creating key nodal access points, allowing both new resident and existing users to directly access the greenspace provision.
+- 8.62 The effectiveness of greenspace depends on it being suitable as well as accessible.
+Natural England has published guidance for the design of Suitable Areas of Natural Greenspace (SANG), which recognises the need to provide a space that is likely to attract visitors and not deter them.
+The guidance includes the following standards (which should be applied to all Suitable Areas of Natural Greenspace (SANG) that are proposed as part of the mitigation requirements for the Core Strategy): - Landscaping within the SANG should allow easy access into the recreational area, creating key nodal access points, allowing both new resident and existing users to directly access the greenspace provision.
 Landscaping should therefore be a key consideration. - The SANG should be linked with an additional circular route of between 2.3 and 2.5 km, if necessary, and this should be between 2.5m and 3m wide (this can incorporate existing as well as newly created routes).
-The route should offer a number of opportunities to both extend the walk and undertake shorter routes to suit the needs of the user. - The paths should not be formally surfaced, but should benefit from regular maintenance to ensure they remain accessible during the summer growing season. - The walking route should retain a natural feel and should not be incorporated into the main development area. - Signposting and way-marking should be provided at key nodal points to make potential users aware of the provision.
-This should include some interpretation, explaining why the recreational area is being provided. - Funding should be provided to allow the local authority to advertise the provision of the new recreational area on their website, and also provide a leaflet explaining conservation reasons why the route has been created. - 8.47 It is important that users of greenspace feel safe and so consideration will need to be given to the location of car parks and paths away from roads, the use of fencing to prevent dogs from accessing dangerous areas, avoiding car parking charges (which may deter visitors), providing dog waste bins etc.
+The route should offer a number of opportunities to both extend the walk and undertake shorter routes to suit the needs of the user. - The paths may not need to be formally surfaced, but should benefit from regular maintenance to ensure they remain accessible during the summer growing season.
+They also need to remain accessible during the winter.